Helping with birth complications in sheep and goats

 A normal birth for doe or ewe presents with two front feet and a nose over and between the feet, at the animal’s vulva.
 Pulling on the two feet brings the nose further out into the birth canal.
 This is how 95% of all lamb and goat births begin.
 Llama and cattle births present this way, as well.
 The hooves will be upright and the nose will show on top of the feet, not underneath.
 Pulling on the hooves will bring both the hooves and the head further forward.

-In a normal birth the cone shape of the nose and feet stretch the birth canal and pelvis to aid in smooth delivery of the shoulders, the widest part of the baby.
+In a normal birth, the cone shape of the nose and feet stretch the birth canal and pelvis to aid in the smooth delivery of the shoulders, the widest part of the baby.

 - Only 1 front hoof is presented.
 Or one hoof and a nose.
-The other hoof is back and will need to be brought forward in order for the shoulders to deliver.
+The other hoof is back and will need to be brought forward for the shoulders to deliver.

 - Two hooves are present but there is no nose.
 The head is turned back and will need to be brought forward, over the two hooves before the birth can be completed.